StanfordMIMI/clin-summ/README.md

 ## License

+- `src/UMLSScorer.py` requires a [UMLS license](https://www.nlm.nih.gov/research/umls/index.html).
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- The remainder of this project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.